cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 Similar to the case of the `recovery` bootstrap method, once the clone operation completes, the operator will take ownership of the target cluster, starting from the first instance.
-This includes overriding some configuration parameters, as required by Cloud Native PostgreSQL, resetting the superuser password, creating the `streaming_replica` user, managing the replicas, and so on.
+This includes overriding some configuration parameters, as required by CloudNativePG, resetting the superuser password, creating the `streaming_replica` user, managing the replicas, and so on.
 The resulting cluster will be completely independent of the source instance.

 !!!
 Important
-    Configuring the network between the target instance and the source instance goes beyond the scope of Cloud Native PostgreSQL documentation, as it depends on the actual context and environment.
+    Configuring the network between the target instance and the source instance goes beyond the scope of CloudNativePG documentation, as it depends on the actual context and environment.

 The streaming replication client on the target instance, which will be